-Field Name Description 1 01b Cumulative value equal to threshold value 10b Cumulative value not equal to threshold value 11b Cumulative value greater than threshold value • The Default Threshold Values are the maximum values that each parameter can attain. • The Current Cumulative Values are the values computed since the la reset of the tape drive by power-cycle, TARGET RESET, or SCSI RESET. • The Default Cumulative Values are the values to which each parameters is initialized at a reset condition.
-Default value is 0. • By default, Current Threshold Values are set to Default Threshold Values.
-Note that al te that all types of parameter values are changeable using LOG SEL LBIN List Binary.
+Field Name Description 1 01b Cumulative value equal to threshold value 10b Cumulative value not equal to threshold value 11b Cumulative value greater than threshold value ault Threshold Values are the maximum values that each er can attain. • The Current Cumulative Values are the values computed since the las reset of the tape drive by power-cycle, TARGET RESET, or SCSI RESET. • The Default Cumulative Values are the values to which each parameter is initialized at a reset condition.
+Default value is 0. • By defar Values. y default, Current Threshold Values are set to Default Threshold alues.
+Note that al l types of parameter values are changeable using LOG SELECT.
+LBIN List Binary.
 Not used.
-LP eter.
-Always set this bit to 0 to indicate that parameter codes are ata counters.
+LP List Parameter.
+Always set this bit to 0 to indicate that parameter codes are treated as data counters.
 Parameter Length Specifies th e number of bytes in the parameter value.
-Parameter Value Indicates the e actual value of this log parameter.
+Parameter Value Indicates th e actual value of this log parameter.

-Table 4-23.
+Table 4-21.
 LOG SELECT Log Parameters - Field Descriptions (Continued)